 Bail for Immigration Detainees (BID) is an independent charity.
-We are not part of the Home Office or the Removal Centres.
+We are not part of the Home Office or the removal centres.
 We believe that everyone has the right to liberty.
 We help people who are detained to challenge their detention and gain their freedom.
 We do this by:

-- Giving telephone advice on how to apply for bail. - Running workshops and legal advice sessions in some Removal Centres and prisons to provide guidance to detainees on how to make their own bail applications. - Making some bail applications on behalf of detainees ourselves.
+- Giving telephone advice on how to apply for bail. - Running workshops and legal advice sessions in some removal centres and prisons to provide guidance to detainees on how to make their own bail applications. - Making some bail applications on behalf of detainees ourselves.
 As we are a small organisation, we can only do this for a very small number of detainees. - Carrying out research and policy work about detention and bail.
-We don't believe people should be kept in detention but while detention exists we provide evidence to the government, the courts and the Removal Centres to try and improve bail and detention procedures. - Supporting legal representatives to help their clients in applications for release.
+We don't believe people should be kept in detention but while detention exists we provide evidence to the government, politicians, the courts and the removal centres to try and improve bail and detention procedures. - Supporting solicitors to help their clients to challenge unlawful detention.

-Why this handbook has been written:
+Why this handbook has been written

-It has become difficult for detainees to find good quality legal representatives who will do a bail application for them.
+It is difficult for detainees to find good quality legal representatives who will help them apply for bail.
 BID thinks every detainee should have a legal representative who applies automatically for bail.
 Until this happens your only choice is to apply for release on bail yourself.
 This handbook tells you how to do this.

-How to use this handbook:
+How to use this handbook